absent-cc/abSENT/README.md

 Thus, abSENT was born.

 # 💽 Features
+- Works at both North and South!
-- Daily push notifications for your absent teachers
+- Daily push notifications for your absent teachers.
-- User friendly interface *with actual CSS!*
+- Customizability!
+Don't want another notification every morning but still want to see your teachers?
+No problem!
+- Easy to use interface.
-- Multi-teacher class support -> Get notifications even for your TA!
+- Multi-teacher class support -> Get notified about assistant teachers too!
-- Extra teachers -> Get notifications when any teacher is absent, not just core classes!
+- Extra teachers -> Get notifications when extracurricular teachers and coaches are absent too, not just your classes.
-- Cross platform support:
-    - iOS
-    - Android
-    - *Windows Phone!?*
-- No ads!
-- Multi-device logins: Phone, iPad, Tablet, *Smart Fridge?* -> Its All Fair Game!
-- Secure login through Google OAuth
+- Secure login with your NPS Google account.
-- Data Privacy:
-    - No personal information is stored
+- Your data is safe!
-    - Data can only be accessed by authorized users
+    - Personal data can only be accessed by you!
-    - You can revoke access at any time
+    - Delete your account at any time and we'll wipe your data.
+No hard feelings.
-    - Auto-logout after inactivity
-- 24/7 on-site support

 ***All this, and its COMPLETELY FREE!***